 2. Bhagavad Gita

-The practice of Pranayama is also described in different verses of Bhagavad Gita.
-Bhagavad Gita 7elaborates nature of inhaling & exhaling breaths.
-It also describes how restraining over these two breaths can help one to flow awareness in deepening level.
+Bhagavad Gita 6 elaborates nature of inhaling & exhaling breaths.
+It also describes how restraining over these two breaths can help one to flow awareness at a deep level.
 Bhagavad Gita chapter 5 highlights how one can control the five senses, mind and intellect by practicing pranayama.

 3. Maitrayaniya Upanishad

 It explained that the regular practice of Pranayama and concentration on the sacred syllable Om directs ‘Prana’ through the central energy channel (Sushumna Nadi).
-When energy flows through Sushumna Nadi Kundalini energy activates in the body.
+When Prana flows through Sushumna Nadi, Kundalini energy activates in the body.

 How to Begin Pranayama

 Practicing pranayama is not different from letting watch your breath very consciously.
 So before you begin the journey of pranayama, let’s do some work to know the breath.

 A guided breath training work can help one to understand the fundamental behavior of their breath.
 This further can be enhanced with the practice of pranayama to go deeper and deeper in self-knowing process.

 Breath training work can understand into following 3 steps.